-Most of what I gathered and collated, after fulfilling its first function as source material for my British Musical Theatre and Encyclopaedia of the Musical Theatre, found its way with the rest of the British Musical Theatre Collection, to the great collection of theatricalia at Harvard University; but some of it – for various reasons -- didn’t.
-And that ‘some’ -- all sorts of bits and pieces -- has just been sitting there … until now.
+Most of what I gathered and collated, after fulfilling its first function as source material for my British Musical Theatre and Encyclopaedia of the Musical Theatre, found its way, with the rest of my British Musical Theatre Collection, to the great collection of theatricalia at Harvard University; but some of it – for various reasons -- didn’t.
+And that ‘some’ -- all sorts of bits and pieces -- has just been sitting here … until now.

 The chorus girl was a soubrette-dancer known as ‘Eileen Merry’, born in Bromley 13 March 1907, as Phyllis Eileen Wilks.
 This 1920 pupils’ concert programme includes Phyllis Wilks in a Russian dance.